 An adequate quantity of oral fluid is collected from the person.
 Salivary tests are not as popular in cases of Hydrocodone as it is more difficult to detect the presence of the drug in comparison to other testing modalities.
 However, the advantage is that the positive results can be attained within few hours of last ingestion.
 Hydrocodone stays detectable for one day whereas Norhydrocodone can be identified for up to 2 days.
 The drug usually doesn’t get secreted in saliva so detection window is short.
 GC/MS (gas chromatography/mass spectrometry) technique is used for the detection in salivary samples.

 This is not a preferred modality of testing for the detection Hydrocodone.
 The reason is the invasive nature and a short window of detection.
 Hydrocodone becomes detectable in blood in about 1.5 hours and stays identifiable for about 24 hours after the last ingestion.
+Knowing how long does Hydrocodone stays in your blood is really important for a sufferer.
 The tests are, however, reserved for the hospitalized patients.
 They are used for determining precise levels and monitoring of drug levels in case of toxicity and overdose.